FBraman/brewer/whiteboard_to.md

 		boiloff variable with default of 1.g/hour
 		-right now, focus on getting values into db in order to manipulate them -got csv into db with appropriate info for each ingredient, now how to separate logic of different ingredient verisons, need to pass that as an attribute for an ingredient object
-		-can fit formula to ingredient.component.verison, but I will need to further subdivide the components list to fit other formulas, like for instanc, I won't need to calculate the strike water for DME, though it is a fermentable
+		-can fit formula to ingredient.component.version, but I will need to further subdivide the components list to fit other formulas, like for instanc, I won't need to calculate the strike water for DME, though it is a fermentable

 	4/16, things to do,
 		-merge current local master with github(done)